-This post is taken from the afterword to my novelette, Awareness which is included in my anthology, Hard to Forgive – 4 Women, 5 Tales.
+This post is taken from the afterword to my novelette, Awareness.
 In Awareness, set in near-future South Africa, Thuli a young, privileged, black woman is forced to re-evaluate her life after she runs down James’ son – James is a white man who lives in a poor township.
 The story inverts current stereotypes of race, class and (to some extent) gender and, in that way, puts a fresh spin on forgiveness.

 Because of the sensitivity of the subject – the context of the story touches on racial identity (the context, I say, not the core story: Thuli and James are both blissfully indifferent to each other’s ethnicity) – because the context touches on racial identity, I thought it wise to write an afterword that looks at the question of who gets to tell what stories in the light of two of today’s big issues: Black Lives Matter (and apartheid, and colonialism) and #metoo.

 BLM and Police Brutality in South Africa

 Police brutality in South Africa is an ongoing problem.
 But it’s not the same as the US version: SA has its own peculiar twist.
 Let’s start with a revealing snapshot.
 In 2015 #feesmustfall protesters – students protesting against high university fees – picketed parliament.
 Police moved in to disperse them, targeting black students, who then took refuge behind a human wall composed of their white fellows (anecdotally, those most immune to police action were white, female students).
 The following widely-circulated tweets were representative of reaction at the time.